 As you explore the Gardens you will notice additional individuals, organizations and companies recognized on bronze plaques and engraved cobblestone pavers.
 The Beautification Committee is a 501(c)(3) not-for-profit organization that depends on the enthusiastic support of a broad spectrum of people, including volunteers, City staff, companies and donors with the passion and interest in gardening, nature, community and education to provide necessary funding to grow and maintain the themed gardens for the inspiration and enjoyment of all visitors.

-To become a valued volunteer or to discuss becoming a donor in one of the ‘Giving Circles’, contact Jennifer Stalford, Beautification Committee Chair at e-mail.
+To become a valued volunteer or to discuss becoming a donor in one of the ‘Giving Circles’, contact Patty Martin, Beautification Committee Co-Chair.
 To view photos of the continued progress, ‘like’ the Tega Cay Living Memorial Gardens on Facebook.